 Requirements

-- Academic and/or professional experience in the fields of culinary arts, agriculture, sustainable business, anthropology, sociology, biology, or a related field
+- Academic and/or professional experience in a related field

 - Full travel & medical insurance